LargeEpsilon/LargeEpsilon.github.io/_posts/2024-05-16-Eulers-Theorem-via-Necklaces-I.md

 Fermat's Little Theorem (from now on FLT) can be seen as a special case of the more general Euler's Theorem (plus an edge case).
 One might ask if the combinatorial proof of FLT can be lifted to a proof of Euler's Theorem.

-In this post, I present in an elementary fashion the combinatorial roof of FLT and describe the relationship between the two theorems.
+In this post, I present in an elementary fashion the combinatorial proof of FLT and describe the relationship between the two theorems.
 This is in anticipation of a second post in which I will present the lifted version of the proof of Euler's Theorem using slightly more technical machinery.

 # Fermat's Little Theorem